telerik/maui-docs/controls/pdfviewer/toolbar.md

 <snippet id='pdfviewer-toolbar'/>

 >The snippet above shows one of the approaches for loading a pdf document inside RadPdfViewer just for the purpose of the example.
-For more details on various ways for loading the document check [Key Features: Pdf Document Visualization]({%slug pdfviewer-key-features%}#pdf-document-visualization) topic.

 This is the result: